Epos95/byggis/README.md

 	- [ ] read response html doc to get the results from kattis
 - [ ] rewrite webscraping things to use [scraper]("https://docs.rs/scraper/latest/scraper/")
 	- [ ] rewrite [creator.rs](src/creator.rs)
-	- [ ] implement response reading for fileuploading with scraper
+	- [ ] implement response reading for file uploading with scraper
-- [ ] Rewrite [ByggisErrors](src/lib.rs) to use proper error enum functionalites from "rust for rustaceans.
+- [ ] Rewrite [ByggisErrors](src/lib.rs) to use proper error enum functionalites from "rust for rustaceans".
 - [x] Update the clap version